Tʼuyʼtʼtanat-Cease Wyss: A Constellation of Remediation (2017–2019)

 A Constellation of Remediation was a collaborative two-year, site-specific public art project situated on vacant and untended lots throughout Vancouver.
-Wyss and Anne Riley planted indigenous remediation gardens on specific sites based on decolonization work near locations through the Native Education College (NEC), Urban Native Youth Association (UNYA), and the Wild Salmon Caravan Residency and Working Group on Indigenous Food Sovereignty.
-The process involved communication with developers and Parks and Recreation staff from the City of Vancouver, as well as the public, to build connections and shift consciousness and awareness of bioremediation, land-stewardship, and reconciliation.
+Wyss and Anne Riley planted Indigenous remediation gardens on specific sites based on decolonization work near locations through the Native Education College (NEC), Urban Native Youth Association (UNYA), and the Wild Salmon Caravan Residency and Working Group on Indigenous Food Sovereignty.
+The process involved communication with developers and Parks and Recreation staff from the City of Vancouver, as well as the public, to build connections and shift consciousness and awareness of bioremediation, land stewardship, and reconciliation.

 #callresponse (2016)

 Co-organized by Tarah Hogue, Maria Hupfield and Tania Willard, this exhibition addressed five projects commissioned by Indigenous artists based across Canada and the United States.
 Participating artists were selected for their diverse work in engaging with community through practices ranging from performance to ceremony to new media.
-In addition to Wyss, participating artists included Ursula Johnson, Laakkuluk Williamson Bathory, Tanya Tagaq, and Charlene Aleck, among others.
 A publication was developed with Christi Belcourt, Tarah Hogue, Maria Hupfield, Karyn Recollet, Eve Tuck, and Aseman Sabet.